anmatika/whee/readme.md

 ## 7. TOOLS

 ### 7.1 npm
-Node package manager
+Node package manager for getting the tools

 ### 7.2 Bower
-For getting dependecies
+For getting dependencies

 ### 7.3 Wiredep
 For injecting bower componenents automatically into the app